roge-rm/NMCode/README.md

 * 11 Blues Scale
 * 12 Whole Tone Scale

-**After the mode is selected you are prompted for the root note, this is chosen using the same note layout as original firmware (starting with C at the top left).**
+**4. After the mode is selected you are prompted for the root note.
+This is chosen using the same note layout as original firmware (starting with C at the top left).**

-**Finally you choose the function of the rotary knob:**
+**5. Finally you choose the function of the rotary knob:**

 * 1 Velocity (sent with note data)
 * 2 Modulation CC (this is the current functionality in the stock firmware)